Size9-12 inches (23-30.5 cm)

 - Occurs in North America from east Virginia to east Georgia.
 There are isolated colonies in West Virginia, Kentucky and Tennessee.

-- Found in streams and rivers with clear water and substantial vegetation, along with springs, lakes, swamps and ponds in the Piedmont and Coastal Plain.
+- Found in streams and rivers with clear water and substantial vegetation, along with springs, lakes, swamps and ponds in the Piedmont and Coastal Plains.

 - Female produces 1-6 clutches of 4-30 eggs per year.